larrykluger/Register-Plus-Redux/readme.txt

 Notice: Custom CSS on Checkbox and Radio fields may need to be reviewed

 = 3.9.3 =
-New feature, dynamic keywords for custom messages, %=keyword% will search user_meta for keyword and replace
+New feature, meta keywords for custom messages, %=keyword% will search user_meta for keyword and replace